billbostick/badmin/README.md

 These instructions describe the installation of Badmin, Laravel-ACL, and the Illuminate/HTML package.
 If you already have either of the dependant packages installed, you may have already performed some of these steps.

+### Step 1

-1. Use composer to require the package:
+Use composer to require the package:

 ```
 $ composer require bostick/badmin:dev-master@dev
 ```

+### Step 2

-2. Add the service provides for HTML, Laravel-Acl, and Badmin to config/app.php:
+Add the service provides for HTML, Laravel-Acl, and Badmin to config/app.php:

  ```php
     'providers' => [